homan-uppu/writing/Extreme asymmetry.md

 The following become apparent as we move from a simple game to more complex games:
 - The number of truly equal states decreases as a percentage of all states.
-- Calculation becomes less valuable as a tool the more complex the game becomes, and intuition is used more.
+- Calculation becomes less valuable as a tool the more complex the game becomes, and intuition is used more. (analogy: how the body functions very differently for sprinting vs. long distance, the mind applies a different mechanism altogether for more complex games). (note: about how AI has also evolved from calculation towards intuition).
--
+- Fewer draws
+- More pronounced power law of skill (compare ELO ratings).
+- Teaching the game becomes more difficult as formulas and calculations play less of a role. (just touch on this and say how this will be the focus of a future essay - perhaps you can put this as annotation instead of here).

 ...

 The games we play in life are far, far more complex than the games we discussed above.
 There are more possible decisions.
 Each game lasts longer (often till we die).
 Which means that the true asymmetry in our endeavors should be much, much greater than what we see in simpler games.

+(And something about how inaccuracies early on if we continue playing on, will take us far, far away from the optimal).

 But why then for much of human history we haven't really seen such asymmetry?
 In the industrial age, many workers were paid similar wages.
 Even as recently as a couple of decades ago, there was a strong middle class that led similar lives because they made similar amounts of money.
 Our education systems have been designed to produce similarly knowledgeable graduates.